'CODA': A landmark crowd-pleaser for a year light on crowds

-For months after its lauded premiere at a virtual Sundance Film Festival in January (where the movie fetched a Sundance record $25 million acquisition price and won the top prize ), Heder had heard from people who had watched “CODA” at home on a link about how the film moved them, how it made them cry, how important it is.
-But when she screened it in Gloucester, Massachusetts, where the film is set, she could finally hear something else: How big the laughs it gets are.
+For months after its lauded premiere at a virtual Sundance Film Festival in January (where the movie fetched a Sundance record $25 million acquisition price and won the top prize), Heder had heard from people who had watched “CODA” at home on a link about how the film moved them, how it made them cry, how important it is.
+But when she screened it in Gloucester, where the film is set, she could finally hear something else: how big the laughs it gets are.

-“You don’t really know that those work unless you’re sitting in a room full of people,” says Heder.
+“You don’t really know that those work unless you’re sitting in a room full of people,” Heder said.

 “CODA,” which arrives Friday in theaters and on Apple TV+, is poised to be something that’s been hard to find in a year light on crowds: a bona fide, heart-bursting, tell-everyone-about-it crowd-pleaser.